rajatkb/Machine_Learning_scripts-/README.md

   to overshoot.
 # 2. K-Nearest Neighbour
   Ya its knn nothing really interesting... why is it even here !!
 Ahh i know for people looking out for simple implementation example too   look into
+# 3. Logistic Regression
+  An extermely simple Logistic Regression variant.
+Will uddate and make it proper classification worthy with added layers